canyugs/hitcon-online/docs/config.md

 The `enabled` field controls which extension should be loaded in this main process.
 The `standalone` object controls the address and port used by the gRPC server of each standalone extension.

-## `publicAddresses`
+## `publicAddress`
-Includes `assetService` and `gatewayService`, standing for the addresses for the gateway server and the asset server.
+Define the public address.
 These addresses are used by the Nginx reverse proxy and CORS.
 If these are not assigned, CORS would be set to `*`, the reverse proxy wouldn't work, and the asset server would serve the raw address of a randomly chosen gateway server.